 Brave, announced earlier this year in public beta, with version 1.0 due later in September, is Brendan Eich’s bold attempt to overhaul everybody’s least favorite Web feature—advertising—by getting advertisers to do its bidding.

 Like an ad-blocking browser add-on, cross-platform Brave is designed to strip out ads on websites.
-But unlike the add-ons, most of which whitelist some advertisers or just cut ads out entirely, the Brave browser replaces some ads with those from its own network of approved advertisers.
+But unlike the add-ons, most of which allow-list some advertisers or just cut ads out entirely, the Brave browser replaces some ads with those from its own network of approved advertisers.
 It essentially creates a gateway through which verified safe ads can pass through.

 Based on Chromium, the free, open-source core of Google’s Chrome browser, Brave’s technology matches keywords on sites you visit to a database shared with advertising-technology company Sonobi, which in turn sits between Brave and advertisers that Eich says don’t have access to Brave user data.